UCD awarded University of Sanctuary status for refugee fee and work supports

 - There is a UCD staff representative on the Dublin City of Sanctuary Board.

-- UCD organised a ‘Refugee Week’ in February 2017 which will be repeated annually, with a number of events aimed at increasing staff and student knowledge of this area.
+- Members of several student societies at UCD and a member of Failte Refugees organised a ‘Refugee Awareness Week’ in March/April 2017 which will be repeated annually, with a number of events aimed at increasing staff and student knowledge of this area.

 UCD now joins University College Cork, University of Limerick and Dublin City University as one of the four universities in Ireland that have been awarded University of Sanctuary status.